Drip · Agents & RAG · 16 min read

 “Prompt engineering” describes a single turn.
 Production agents run hundreds.
 The skill that determines whether they hold their behavior over a long loop is context engineering — and it has four named operations.

 The bottom line.
-Phil Schmid (April 2026) and the team behind dev.Journal (March 2026) converged on the same diagnosis: most agent failures are context failures, not model failures.
+Lance Martin’s June 2025 Context Engineering for Agents(LangChain) named four operations, and Anthropic’s September 2025 Effective context engineering for AI agents independently described the same production techniques.
+As Phil Schmid put it, most agent failures are context failures, not model failures.
 Four operations cover most fixes — Write (persist memory outside the window), Select (retrieve only what this turn needs), Compress (summarize and prune as history grows), Isolate (give each agent only its slice via sub-agents).
 The lab below runs the same 30-turn agent under each strategy.
-Raw context loses the early rules by turn 12; Write stabilizes adherence; Isolate flatlines cost.
+Raw context loses the early rules after enough turns; Write stabilizes adherence; Isolate flatlines cost.

 If you haven’t read it yet: Context Engineering is the sibling drip on the static side of this — what to put into a single window, the lost-in-the-middle problem, the token budget.
 This piece picks up where that one stops: what happens to that context across a long agent loop.